aistabci/abci-docs/en/docs/faq.md

 ## Q. I want to run the Linux command on all allocated compute node

-In ABCI system, the `ugedsh` command is available to run the normal Linux command on all allocated compute node concurrently.
+ABCI provides the `ugedsh` command to execute Linux commands in parallel on all allocated compute nodes.
-The given Linux command is issued once per node.
+The command specified in the argument of the `ugedsh` command is executed once on each node.

 Example)